osiam/osiam/auth-server/docs/api_documentation.md

 OSIAM knows about the following scopes:

-* GET - allows you all get calls it stands for reading
-* POST - allows you all post calls it stands mostly for creating
-* PUT - allows you all put calls it stands for replacing
-* PATCH - allows you all patch calls which means updating
-* DELETE - allows you all delete calls which means deleting
 * ADMIN - allows full access to any resource
 * ME - allows read and write access to the data of the user associated with the access token

-The first five scopes obviously map to the respective HTTP methods and will be removed soon.

 ## Client Management